thebigfilecom/thebigfile-com-dev/style-guide.md

 - Only the first word of a title should be capitalized unless the title includes a proper noun.
     - Example: How to use the BigFile
-    - Example: Using BIG Wallet with a dapp
+    - Example: Using BIG ID with a dapp
     - Example: Motoko reference guide
 - Only the first word of a page heading should be capitalized unless the title includes a proper noun.
     - Example: Overview